 What to Look for in a Tungsten Carbide Ring

-Another important factor to consider is size.
-Because Tungsten Carbide rings are incredibly hard, they cannot be sized.
+- Can tungsten carbide rings be resized?
+Because tungsten carbide rings are incredibly hard, they cannot be resized.
 “Consider buying your regular size as well as a half size up and keep the one that fits the best,” she notes.
 “If you buy a ring 6mm or wider, you may need a slightly larger size than what a ring sizer will tell you due to how much of your finger the ring will cover.”